SteeltoeOSS/MainSite/src/Client/wwwroot/site-data/blog/steeltoe-3-0-packs-a-mighty-punch-with-many-new-features.md

 You might know it as a few different things - eventing, event architecture, event message bus, pub/sub, etc. All of these patterns have one thing in common.
 They have a heavy dependency on a message broker and queue.
 That dependency adds extra emphasis on how your app handles its connection & communication to the queue.
 It needs to be resilient to change and not fail if the queue isn’t there, and it needs to conform to how the message container will be built - but still keep the intended data in-tact.

 To help developers use message based systems but not have to manage all the debt that typically comes along with such a thing, Steeltoe 3 introduces the new Messaging component.
 This component does all the work of resiliency, portability, and fault-tolerance.
 To implement it you provide the location of the message server and start reading & writing messages.
 Want to include a custom object in the message?
 Steeltoe Messaging will take care of converting the bytes.
-Should the queue be “ensured” when the application is starting up?
+Should the queue be "ensured" when the application is starting up?
 Configure Steeltoe Messaging to create it, if nothing is present.
 Do you have potentially many instances of an application that all share the same queue?
 Steeltoe Messaging will handle everything appropriately for you.

 To get started using Messaging ([here is a full example](https://github.com/SteeltoeOSS/Samples/tree/master/Messaging)), provide the server address in `appsettings.json`: